aivanfurtado/Portfolio_Project/SQL Questions.md

 Ex 8:
 Create a query using an outer join to list out those countries which have no corresponding events.

+IV.
+Calculations using dates.

+Ex 1:
+First create a query showing events which took place in your year of birth, neatly formatted.
+Amend your query so that it shows the event date neatly formatted using FORMAT() function.

+Ex 2:
+The idea behind this exercise is to see what was happening in the world around the time when you were born (but you can use any reference date).
+First create a query to show the number of days which have elapsed for any event since your birthday.
+The ABS function returns the absolute value of a number (for example, ABS(42) and ABS(-42) both equal 42).
+Use this to list the events in order of closeness to your birthday.

+Ex 3:
+Create a query to show the day of the week and the day number on which each event occurred.
+Use this to show:
+*	That mercifully there weren't any events on Friday the 13th,
+*	That there was one event on Thursday 12th (the day before), and
+*	That there were two events on Saturday the 14th (the day after).

+Ex 4:
+Create a query to show the full dates for any event in the below format.

+V.	Calculations

+Ex 1:
+Create a query listing out each event with the length of its name, with the "shortest event" first.
+To calculate number of characters, use function LEN().

+Ex 2:
+Create a query to list out for each event the category number that it belongs to.
+Use CONCAT function.

+Ex 3:
+The tblContinent table lists out the world's continents, but there are gaps.
+Use these 3 functions to show 3 ways of changing the Null value in Summary column to be ‘No summary’: ISNULL(), COALESCE(), CASE WHEN.

+Ex 4:
+Write a query to divide countries into these groups.

+Ex 5:
+It's traditional to express a country's size in terms of how many times you could fit Wales into it - so let's do this!
+First create the following columns in a query.
+You'll need to know that Wales is 20,761 square kilometres in area.
+Now extend your query to show a text description of how many times each country could accommodate Wales.
+Finally, change your query's sort order so that it lists countries with the closest in size to Wales first.

+Ex 6:
+Write a query to list out all the event names that begin and end with vowels.

+Ex 7:
+Write a query to list out all the event names that begin and end with the same letter.

 VI.
 Aggregation and grouping.

 Ex 1: